Are you a developer or realtor with experience in the multi-family residential space?

 Repurposed industrial, retail, churches, apartment buildings, or schools

 Individual households would be approximately 800 – 1700 sq foot attached private dwellings with some shared exterior walls.
 Residents will choose from approximately three possible plans to minimize cost.
-A single garage, remote from the dwelling area, would be provided per household with additional guest surface parking provided.
+At least one parking spot per household, plus available guest parking, is required.

-A Common House would provide extended amenities, such as overnight guest accommodations, commercial kitchen, group dining, laundry, exercise equipment, storage, and a workshop.
+A Common House would provide extended amenities, such as overnight guest accommodations, commercial kitchen, and group dining, along with such options as laundry, exercise equipment, storage, and a workshop.